openpracticelibrary/openpracticelibrary/event_storming.md

 ## What is it?

 Event Storming is a rapid, interactive approach to business process discovery and design that yields high quality models.
+It was introduced by [Alberto Brandolini in 2013](http://ziobrando.blogspot.com/2013/11/introducing-event-storming.html).

 ## Why use Event Storming?

 - It is significantly faster, and a heck of a lot more fun, than traditional process modelling techniques.
 You'll be surprised how much you accomplish in a short period
 - The technique is iterative, which allows facilitators to:
   - slowly adding more detail in each session as to not overwhelm participants.